elastisys/compliantkubernetes/docs/user-guide/faq.md

 - See if you can optimize your dashboard queries, making sure you aren't fetching big volumes of data that doesn't necessarily need to be monitored.
 - Lower the time frame for the dashboard, visualizing smaller intervals of the metrics.
 - Contact your Platform Administrators and get them to increase the memory limits of Grafana or if your a Managed services customer, send us a ticket to increase the limit.
-As Grafana doesn't live in the workload cluster, it won’t use any resources associated with you applications.
+As Grafana doesn't live in the workload cluster, it won’t use any resources associated with your applications.